danielv14/flexbox-grid/readme.md

 * `$screen-sm`: Defaults to 768px.
 Breakpoint for  small screen sizes.
 * `$screen-md`: Defaults to 992px.
 Breakpoint for medium screen sizes.
 * `$screen-lg`: Defaults to 1200px.
 Breakpoint for large screen sizes.
 * `$container-xs`: Defaults to 510px.
 Max-width for containers on extra small screens.
-Max-width is calculated based on `$gutter` valuea
+Max-width is calculated based on `$gutter` value
 * `$container-sm`: Defaults to 740px.
 Max-width for containers on small screens.
-Max-width is calculated based on `$gutter` valuea
+Max-width is calculated based on `$gutter` value
 * `$container-md`: Defaults to 940px.
 Max-width for containers on medium screens.
-Max-width is calculated based on `$gutter` valuea
+Max-width is calculated based on `$gutter` value
 * `$container-lg`: Defaults to 1140px.
 Max-width for containers on large screens.
-Max-width is calculated based on `$gutter` valuea
+Max-width is calculated based on `$gutter` value